cloudfour/tpp-research-monorepo/README.md

 These components have been hooked up to a Storyblok CMS instance.
 These components are used to show a high fidelity preview of the rendered pages as they edit content.

 In order to actually test this out you'll need to have an account with access to our Storyblok instance.
+You'll then add your API key to the `.env` file in the Storyblok directory, run `npm start` and load the editor at storyblok.com